kehantan/labbook/docs/cell_culture/maintain.rst

 **Objective:** Maintain cells in incubator.

-* This protocol uses Vero cells as an example.
 * The general protocol for cell culture can be found in :footcite:t:`phelan2007techniques`.
 * Protocol for maintenance of Vero cells specifically can be found in :footcite:t:`ammerman2008growth`.
-* In our lab, we usually maintain the passage of cells between 15 to 35.

 **Materials**